 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 Applicant organizations must be North Carolina universities or non-profit research institutions.
-Companies are not eligible to apply for Flash Grant awards.
+Companies and individuals are not eligible to apply for Flash Grant awards.

 Areas of Interest

 Any North Carolina university or non-profit research organization may apply.

 A maximum of $20,000 may be requested for periods of up to 12 months.
 There is no match requirement for the Flash Grant Program.